Skip to main content

 Cloud Network Architect

-I have a lingering fear that I'll break my site due to the somewhat precise nature of Docusaurus.
-It's compounded by my decision to open the site up for others to submit pull requests; while I run live rendering during updates I can't guarantee others will.
-I have added a simple action on top of the existing one which is triggered when a pull request is created.
-The action builds the site and captures the output from npm run build --verbose and adds it as a comment to the pull request.
+I've always had a lingering fear that I'll break my site due to the somewhat precise nature of Docusaurus.
+It's a concern that's grown since I opened up the site for others to submit pull requests.
+While I run live rendering during my own updates, I can't guarantee others will do the same.
+So I've added a simple action on top of my existing GitHub Action which is triggered when a pull request is created.
+This new action builds the site and captures the output from npm run build --verbose, then adds it as a comment to the pull request.

 CIDR ranges in AWS and Azure